Building out a new ActiveCampaign CRM setup or migrating to ActiveCampaign? These are the major steps I go through in setting up a new AC system.

 8. Build Integrations

 Building out the integrations is one of the most fun parts of the setup process.
-Head over to applications and start adding your favourites.
+Head over to applications and start adding your favorites.
 Useful integrations will likely include:

-Whilst every is likely to have their own approach to setting up a fresh ActiveCampaign system, I have tried to order the steps in the most logical fashion.
-Hopefully you can avoid frustrating backtracking and get going as fast as possible.
+Whilst every implementor is likely to have their own approach to setting up a fresh ActiveCampaign system, I have tried to order the steps in the most logical fashion.
+Hopefully, you can avoid any frustrating backtracking and get going as fast as possible.